QMSTR/qmstr/doc/content/introduction/why-qmstr.md

 ## Contributors and project history

 QMSTR is a FOSS project both by licensing and by governance.
-It originated from a brainstrom session of the [FSFE Legal Network](https://fsfe.org/activities/ftf/ln.en.html) in April 2017 on what tooling functionality is needed to streamline the maintenance of FOSS license compliance across international supply
+It originated from a brainstorm session of the [FSFE Legal Network](https://fsfe.org/activities/ftf/ln.en.html) in April 2017 on what tooling functionality is needed to streamline the maintenance of FOSS license compliance across international supply